SiglabsOP/RiskTide/README.md

 From the RiskTide documentation:

 This is your portfolio risk management software.
 You can:
-        1. Add stocks to your portfolio
+        1. Add or Import stocks to your portfolio. (use Jstock and export Buy Portfolio Management.csv in the same dir as RiskTide and press import)
         2. Calculate your portfolio's risk metrics
         3. Delete entries from your portfolio
         4. View risk metrics in a detailed modal